sillygoose/multisma2/README.md

     - aiohttp
     - asyncio
     - astral
+    - pysolar
     - python-dateutil
     - jmespath
     - influxdb-client
     - python-configuration
     - pyyaml

-- SMA Sunny Boy inverter(s) supporting WebConnect
+- SMA inverter(s) supporting WebConnect (I have Sunny Boy models but others should also work)
-- Docker (a Dockerfile is supplied to allow running in a Docker container as an option)
+- Docker (a Dockerfile is supplied to allow running in a Docker container, I run this on a Raspberry Pi4 with 8GB that also has containers running InfluxDB, InfluxDB2, Telegraf, and Grafana)

 ### Installation
 1. First up is to clone this repository and install the packages it needs to operate: